Separation and attachment: Consequences for children

 Children need more closeness and attachment, not more separation!

-Children actually never need separation in order to teach them independence or maturity.
+Children actually never need to be away from Mum or Dad in order to teach them independence or maturity.
 Detachment does not teach this.
 Detachment at the wrong time only teaches a child that they can’t rely on their significant adult, separation at the wrong time teaches a child to build walls of defense in their hearts, separation at the wrong time teaches a child to attach to someone else.

 Our intervention booklet provides you with ways to restore the connection and bridge separation when it can’t be avoided.

 So, what do parents do then, when separation is inevitable, when it can’t be helped or avoided?
 How can a parent minimize the damage that this separation will cause?
 And what about Step parenting?
 How can step parents be part of the solution and not the problem?
-This intervention provides parents with new eyes to see their child through the separation process.
-It will give you ideas and steps to reduce the damage done by separation and restore a right relationship where your child is at peace.
+This intervention provides parents with new eyes to see their child through the process of being apart.
+It will give you ideas and steps to reduce the damage done by time apart and restore a right relationship where your child is at peace.

 Make sure your child is not damaged by the separation they face by following these simple yet effective steps.